rohitit09/currencytrends/README.md

 #Run Application
 > **python3 application.py**

-#upload scraper directory as chrome extension in yur chrome browser
+#upload scraper directory as chrome extension in your chrome browser
 > **click on extension symbol**

 > **it will start featching data from data source every 30min time interval**